draga79/NotiMail/README.md

 **4. Install the Required Libraries:**

-Install the necessary Python libraries using `pip`.
+Install the necessary Python libraries using `pip`, for example:

 bash